20 Social Etiquette Mistakes You Should Stop Making by Age 30

 Don't let these social faux pas leave you off the invite list.

-“People like to be around people who show respect and courtesy for them,” says Patricia Napier-Fitzpatrick, founder and president of The Etiquette School of New York, who notes that etiquette can also increase confidence in social situations.
+Universal manners are a thing of the past.
+Nowadays, people aren’t afraid to curse in public, close the door in a stranger’s face, and stare at their devices all through dinner.
+But some of us still yearn for the old days of “please” and “thank you.”
+“People like to be around people who show respect and courtesy for them,” says Patricia Napier-Fitzpatrick, founder and president of The Etiquette School of New York.
 “The reason these rules were devised in the first place is to make people more comfortable.
 When you practice social etiquette, it’s easier to make friends and it shows you respect them.”

 So, how can we swing the pendulum back in favor of politeness?
-Start by ensuring you’re not making any of these social etiquette mistakes.
-And when you want to make your vocabulary a whole lot more polite, make sure to eschew the 40 Things No Man Over 40 Should Ever Say!
+Well, you can start by ensuring that you’re not making any of these social etiquette mistakes.

 Neglecting Thank-You Notes